 What He Received, He Gave Away

-Editor’s note: Following are excerpts from Archbishop J. Peter Sartain of Seattle’s homily for the funeral Mass of Cardinal Francis George, on April 23, 2015.
-(Read the full text here.)
+Following is Archbishop J. Peter Sartain of Seattle’s homily for the funeral Mass of Cardinal Francis George, on April 23, 2015.

 “The only thing we take with us when we die is what we have given away.”